w-yeehong/tp/docs/DeveloperGuide.md

 **Step 4.** A success message with the allocated room will be appended with the `AllocateRoomCommand#MESSAGE_ALLOCATE_ROOM_SUCCESS ` constant.
 A new `CommandResult` will be returned with the message.

-<h4> Design Considerations: </h4>

-**Aspect: Enable the function to change the room numbers and occupancy status**

-* **Option 1**: Enable users to change the room number and occupancy status
-    * Pros: Gives the user more power to customize the rooms
-    * Cons: Introduces more bugs into the system that can only be fixed by creating another new feature

-* **Option 2**: Disable the function to change the room number and occupancy status
-    * Pros: Introduces less bug into the system
-    * Cons: Reduces the freedom and ability of the user to change the rooms.

-Ultimately, we decided on Option 2.
-This is because implementing this function would introduce bugs to `InitRoom`.
-To solve this bug, we would have to store the count of the number of times `InitRoom` was called.
-This would cause us to store information in another `.json` file which is unnecessary.
-Therefore, we decided that the forgoing a small function like this would be a better choice.

 #### 4.2.4 Search Room